1. How do I apply to get into the program?

 5. How long after I have submitted my application and fees will I know if I am accepted?

-Your application is initially processed in the Graduate School.
+Your application is initially processed in the Office of Graduate Studies.
 Once completed it is sent to the department of your choice.
 You will be notified of the status of your application as soon the information is processed and completed in both departments.

 Time of completion is based on your completion of the application and sending official documents.
 Important websites have been provided below.